Skip to main content

 ℹ️ This is configured within your call management system and isn’t something CleanCloud can assist with directly.
 We’ve included it as an example of the different ways Voice can be implemented to help achieve your goals.

-When Echo is triggered, Voice captures the current call context and generates a concise callback note so your team can quickly understand what the customer needed and what was already discussed.
-This helps reduce repetition and makes follow-up easier for both staff and customers.
+When Echo is triggered, Voice captures the context of the conversation and generates a concise call summary, allowing your team to quickly understand why the customer called and what has already been discussed.
+All call summaries can be found in the Inbox within CleanCloud.

 What Triggers an Echo?